fullgrowngaming/local-media-share-classes/README.md

 # local-media-share-classes

 This is a program designed to allow bit media sharing for Twitch.tv streamers.
+Simply change the relevant information in Settings.py and start 'er up.

 Features:
 ---------